kriegalex/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `kube-controller0`, `kube-controller1`, and `kube-controller2`.
-Login to each controller instance using the `gcloud` command.
+Login to each controller instance using the `ssh` command.
 Example:

 ```
 ssh -i ../.ssh/id_ecdsa ubuntu@10.240.0.10 # controller0